dirkcuys/thebacklog/projects/isla-falta/index.md

 [<img class="alignnone size-medium wp-image-186" alt="isla-falta-hm-1024-918" src="http://thebacklog.net/wp-content/uploads/2013/10/isla-falta-hm-1024-918-300x268.png" width="300" height="268" />][5]

 This feels like it is getting somewhere.
-I can imagine seeing the map displayed somewhere and the height map looks nice, but the actual terrain is rather bland and when yo look at it closely it is very artificial.
+I can imagine seeing the map displayed somewhere and the heightmap looks nice, but the actual terrain is rather bland and when yo look at it closely it is very artificial.

 [<img class="alignnone size-medium wp-image-192" alt="falta-render" src="http://thebacklog.net/wp-content/uploads/2013/10/falta-render-300x168.png" width="300" height="168" />][6]